Jessica G. Staten

 All graduate students will meet with their assigned faculty advisor.
 If you should have any further questions regarding graduate academic advising please contact the director of graduate studies in your department.

-Location: Student Services Suite on the lower level of the School of Public Health Building in the center (C).
+Location: Student Services Suite on the lower level of the School of Public Health-Bloomington Building in the center (C).

 Phone: 812-855-2032.